dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 The `x:Type` markup extension is commonly used with the `x:Array` markup extension.
 For more information, see [x:Array markup extension](#xarray-markup-extension).

-The following XAML example demonstrates using the `x:Type` markup extension to instantiate .NET MAUI objects and add them to a `StackLayout`.
-The XAML consists of three `Button` elements with their `Command` properties set to a `Binding` and the `CommandParameter` properties set to types of three .NET MAUI views:
+The following XAML example demonstrates using the `x:Type` markup extension to instantiate .NET MAUI objects and add them to a <xref:Microsoft.Maui.Controls.StackLayout>.
+The XAML consists of three <xref:Microsoft.Maui.Controls.Button> elements with their `Command` properties set to a `Binding` and the `CommandParameter` properties set to types of three .NET MAUI views:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"